blackpuppy/docs/en/core-libraries/helpers/js.rst

 .. php:method:: set(mixed $one, mixed $two = null)

-    Pass variables into Javascript.
+    Pass variables into JavaScript.
 Allows you to set variables that will be output when the buffer is fetched with :php:meth:`JsHelper::getBuffer()` or :php:meth:`JsHelper::writeBuffer()`.
-The Javascript variable used to output set variables can be controlled with :php:attr:`JsHelper::$setVariable`.
+The JavaScript variable used to output set variables can be controlled with :php:attr:`JsHelper::$setVariable`.

 .. php:method:: drag($options = array())